 Domestic Abuse Lawyers Serving Morris, Hudson, Bergen County and throughout NJ

+If you have been accused an act of domestic violence in New Jersey, you need to know what types of penalties you face.
 When it comes to domestic violence, the majority of people associate fear with the victim.
 However, being charged with a domestic violence offense can be equally frightening for the person accused, particularly if the allegations are simply not true.
 Your reputation and your entire life can be turned upside down with one domestic violence charge in New Jersey.
-If you have been accused an act of domestic violence, you are likely wondering what type of penalties you face.
 At The Tormey Law Firm, our skilled New Jersey domestic abuse attorneys represent clients accused of assault, harassment, stalking, terroristic threats, and other domestic violence offenses in courts throughout the state.

 If you’re arrested for domestic violence or served a temporary restraining order in New Jersey, we will aggressively defend your innocence in both criminal proceedings and restraining order hearings.
 Our number one priority is to protect your rights and prevent the devastating consequences of a criminal conviction and/or permanent restraining order.
 With several convenient office locations, we defend clients in Morristown, Jersey City, Garfield, Bloomfield, Bayonne, North Bergen, Randolph and communities across New Jersey.
 To speak with an experienced domestic violence lawyer about your specific situation, call (201)-556-1570 or contact us online to arrange a free consultation.

-What are the Penalties for Domestic Violence in New Jersey?
+What are the Penalties for Domestic Violence in NJ?

 The potential penalties you face for domestic violence in New Jersey depend on several factors.
 First, it depends on the type of legal matter that arises from the allegations.
 Domestic violence offenses can lead to two distinct legal proceedings: domestic violence criminal charges and restraining orders.
 It is important to understand that you MUST be accused of an act of domestic violence in order to be issued a temporary restraining order (TRO) or final restraining order (FRO).
 In some cases, a victim will file a TRO based on an alleged domestic violence offense but no criminal complaint will be filed.
 In other cases, police will charge you with an act of domestic abuse but the victim will decline to file a restraining order.
 In still other cases, an alleged abuser will face criminal charges and a restraining order.